-As I was reading, there were many things that resonated.
+As I was reading, many things resonated.
 But one was big.
 Rubin writes:

 We click on those articles.
 I clicked on them all the time.
 Because I wanted my words to be read, I wanted to be successful.
 I wanted a book deal, too!
-So come follow followers to my blog all you publishers!
+So come on and follow my blog followers, all you publishers!
 Plus, why am I spending hours and so much of myself at the screen if no one is listening?

 But enter my own happiness project.

-I have actually known this for a while.
-For Christmas, in order to stay connected to the season, I took a self-imposed Facebook break.
+I have known this for a while.
+For Christmas, to stay connected to the season, I took a self-imposed Facebook break.
 It was such a relief.
-But when January hit and I was back into work-write-motivate mode I was back at the mercy of social media.
+But when January hit, and I was back into the work-write-motivate mode, I was back at the mercy of social media.

 Read More …